ddrcode/teensy_6502_com_bridge/README.md

 1. I added [`treefmt`](https://github.com/numtide/treefmt) to dependencies, so you can format the code after changes by just executing `treefmt`

-## Working with other CPUs from the 6502-family
+## Working with other CPUs from the 6502 family

 This project is meant to work specifically with W65C02 CPU.
 The main reason is that W65C02 is static, that means it can be easily step-by-step cycled at any speed,